 Our relationships with both ships have been exceptionally good, and the awards have been presented annually on each since their inception.
-Chuck Grutzius, Clay Spike and Mike Baird have been absolutely critical to the continuity over the years, including tracking down and arranging presenters announcing the event to classmates in the local area, coordinating the letters, etc.
+Chuck Grutzius, Clay Spikes and Mike Baird have been absolutely critical to the continuity over the years, including tracking down and arranging presenters announcing the event to classmates in the local area, coordinating the letters, etc.

 NOTE: Award recipients receive an official letter, an award certificate and a check for $200.

 - 2022: Fire Controlman 1/C (SW) Daralyanne R. Smith, USN